-Best everyday crewneck sweatshirts
+Best under-$50 men’s crewneck sweatshirts

-“My problem with so many sweatshirts is always the fit,” says Jason Chen, former deputy editor at the Strategist.
-“They’re always just a bit baggy or low in the armholes, or most often, too long.
-I pretty much gave up on finding a good one until I read (of all things) Derek Blasberg talking about his search for a good crewneck sweatshirt, which ended up coming from the Gap.”
-Chen says the cut on the small is exactly right for him, and that he’s gotten a few over the past years.
+If, like our former deputy editor Jason Chen, you have shopped for crewneck sweatshirts only to find “they were always just a bit baggy or low in the armholes, or most often, too long,” then this Gap style may be the you’ve always been searching for, too.
+“I read (of all things) Derek Blasberg talking about his search for a good crewneck sweatshirt, which ended up coming from the Gap,” writes Chen, who says this Vintage Soft Sweatshirt fits just right — not too baggy, nor too long — and that he’s gotten a few since finding it.
 “Gap’s changed the material from a lightweight cotton to something a bit heavier, but the fit is always spot-on,” he says.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.